shsaronian/linear-algebra-matrix-decompostions/README.md

 # linear-algebra-matrix-decompostions
-Common Matrix Decompositions in Linear Algebra Implemented from Scratch
+Common Matrix Decompositions in Linear Algebra Implemented from Scratch.
+Includes QR decomposition using three methods: the Grahm-Shmidt process, the Householder Reflections, and the Givens Transformations.
+Then, the SVD decomposition of a given non-square matrix is implemented using the QR algorithm from the previous phase, and the singular values and vectors are calculated.